-Lexi Mills is a managing director of Manyminds with 8 years experience in online marketing and communications, working on PR, SEO, content and social campaigns.
-She is focused on data-driven strategies and integrating channels to maximise their influence on human behaviour in both B2B and B2C environments.
+Lexi Mills was previously a managing director of Manyminds.
+She has 8 years' experience in online marketing and communications, working on PR, SEO, content and social campaigns.
+She is focused on data-driven strategies and integrating channels to maximise their influence on human behaviour in both B2B and B2C environments

 Hi, thanks very much for having me.
 So, I work for Manyminds, and these are some of the places that I get targeted with getting content plays, building links from and getting brand mentions, and I do this for a really wide variety of clients.
 But, what I’m gonna talk to you about today is not working for people like Red Bull because actually, it’s not as fun as you might think and nor is working in the music industry, which I also did for a while.
 I like to work with brands that people often think are naturally exciting and sexy, because they give you freedom to do really cool stuff and freedom to be super creative in a way that you can’t when a brand’s got a really strong crafted public identity.
 So, I’m gonna talk to you about what I think is the PR formula for content marketing that has worked across all of these clients.
 So, hopefully irrespective of where you sit, you’ll find it applicable.